In this tutorial today, I’m going to run through some of my favorite instruments to use when making beats in Garageband.

 The vast majority of instruments in the Boutique 808, in my opinion, are useless, however, the bass and the hi-hats are great.
 I typically use the Bass which is in the third octave of the Musical Typing, C3.

 As I just mentioned in passing, using distortion and compression on the Boutique 808s are going to fatten up the sound like crazy, so it’s worth trying out.

-In terms of a compressor pre-set that you can try, go for “Type U Aggressive,” and then notice in the Smart Controls interface of the Boutique 808, there is the option to turn up the Distortion, turn it up to about 3.
+As I explained in my guide on making Boutique 808s, in terms of a compressor pre-set that you can try, go for “Type U Aggressive,” and then notice in the Smart Controls interface of the Boutique 808, there is the option to turn up the Distortion, turn it up to about 3.